Planning advice and enquiries

 - Call 01387 260199

-- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and Friday)
+- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and every second Thursday)

-Enquiry forms are available which explain the information that we'll need to be able to provide an accurate response.
-We'll use the information you give us to research the history of a site, check for similar proposals and look into planning restrictions.
+Enquiry forms and guidance notes are available below which explain the information that we'll need to be able to provide an accurate response and give you more information about the service and the response we will provide.

 Other sources of support